 The 50-odd islands of this British Crown Colony offer a very laid-back lifestyle – perfect for a relaxing honeymoon holiday – that is in stark contrast to the crowds, casinos and mega-tourism resorts of nearby St Thomas in the US Virgin Islands (just 15 minutes away by air and 45 minutes by ferry).

 The British Virgin Islands, include…

 The main island of Tortola is the largest of the British Virgin Islands and was once a favourite haunt of Edward Teach (aka Blackbeard the Pirate).
 The northern coast is edged with palm-fringed white-sand beaches, while the southern coast is characterised by rugged mountain peaks.

 Renowned as the yacht charter capital of the Caribbean, Tortola also offers a range of fun activities for the entire family.

 Swim with dolphins at Dolphin Discovery and hike or horseback ride through lush rainforest to the 532m-high summit of Sage Mountain National Park for a relaxing picnic and spectacular views.

 Climb to the top of Skyworld for a 360-degree view of the surrounding islands and cays – stay for lunch or return for a candlelit diner.
 Scuba dive the 1867 shipwreck of the HMS Rhone, featured in the 1977 movie The Deep and rated as one of the world’s finest shipwreck dives.

-The capital of BVI offers a yacht-filled harbour surrounded by lush green mountains.
+Road Town, the capital of BVI, offers a yacht-filled harbour surrounded by lush green mountains.